LooksRare/sdk-v2/guides/collectionOrder.md

 const lr = new LooksRare(ChainId.MAINNET, provider, signer);

-const { makerBid, isCurrencyApproved, isBalanceSufficient } = await lr.createMakerCollectionOffer({
+const { maker, isCurrencyApproved, isBalanceSufficient } = await lr.createMakerCollectionOffer({
   collection: "0x0000000000000000000000000000000000000000", // Collection address
   collectionType: CollectionType.ERC721,
   subsetNonce: 0, // keep 0 if you don't know what it is used for